Skip to main content

 Base instrument

 Security code of another security as a base instrument, can be used for example to calculate fixings with a separate process.
-Must be an existing security in the system (available from FA 2.3 onward).
+Must be an existing security in the system.

 61